Northallerton and Allertonshire

 By the fourteenth century the place was called Northallerton to distinguish it from other places in Yorkshire called Allerton.
 Anglo-Saxon sculpture has been found in the church of All Saints at Northallerton, suggesting that this has long been a place of some importance.

 The main feature of Northallerton today is its broad main street, similar to those at Yarm and Bedale.
-This curving High Street is nearly half a mile long and has many interesting shops, but the town and as the town was historically known as a coaching stop it has some notable pubs and inns.
-One of the oldest is the Fleece, where Charles Dickens stayed while writing Nicholas Nickleby.
+This curving High Street is nearly half a mile long and has many interesting shops, but the town was historically known as a coaching stop and it has some notable pubs and inns.
+One of the oldest is The Fleece, where Charles Dickens stayed while writing Nicholas Nickleby.